Applied Economics

 Applied Economics Graduate Program

 The Applied Economics Graduate Program offers the MA, MS, and PhD degrees in Applied Economics.
 Graduates pursue academic, analytical, and policy careers in universities, consulting, trade associations, firms, and government.
 Core course work consists of microeconomic theory, econometrics, and other quantitative methods.
 Field (concentration) courses include environmental and resource economics and development economics.
 Elective courses are available across a variety of concentrations including geographic information systems, computer science, statistics, marine and coastal resources, mathematical modeling, and forestry.
 Program emphasis is on applications to real-world settings, institutions, and problems.
-Faculty are in the Applied Economics Department; the Colleges of Forestry, Agricultural Sciences, and Liberal Arts; the College of Earth, Ocean, and Atmospheric Sciences; and the School of Public Health and Human Sciences.
+Faculty are in Applied Economics and the colleges of Forestry, Agricultural Sciences, Liberal Arts, Public Health and Human Sciences, and Earth, Ocean, and Atmospheric Sciences.

 Undergraduate Programs